Tikka to Ride: Plot

-Their time travel calculations are a little off and they find themselves in Dallas, Texas on 22 November 1963.
+Their time travel calculations are inaccurate and they find themselves in Dallas, Texas, on 22 November 1963.
 They appear at the Texas School Book Depository just as Lee Harvey Oswald is firing at U.S. President John F. Kennedy.
 Having inadvertently knocked him out the window onto the window ledge, they accidentally cause Oswald to fall to his death below when he tries to re-enter the Depository, thereby preventing Kennedy's assassination.
 Confronted by the local police who believe that they are part of Oswald's assassination attempt, the crew use the time travel device to go three years forward to 1966.

 The crew find Dallas deserted.
 Wandering the streets, they find a man who has been trampled to death, indicating people left in a hurry.
 Reading a nearby newspaper, Kryten finds out what has happened:

-As the Soviets likely won the Space Race in this alternate timeline, "Starbug" no longer exists and the crew can not return to the present.
+As the Soviets likely won the Space Race in this alternate timeline, Starbug no longer exists and the crew cannot return to the present.
 The crew attempt to correct the situation by returning to the day of the shooting and driving Oswald to a higher floor in the building, but this plan still fails to lead to Kennedy's death; by sending Oswald up another floor, they made the shot's trajectory so steep that Kennedy was merely wounded.
 Being unable to send Oswald to a lower floor due to their presence, Lister suggests getting a second gunman to shoot from behind a nearby grassy knoll.
-With none of the crew willing to shoot the President themselves, Lister travels to Idlewild Airport in 1965 and persuades a post-impeachment Kennedy to travel back to 1963, become a "second gunman" on the grassy knoll, and shoot himself to restore his place in history.
+With none of the crew willing to shoot the president themselves, Lister travels to Idlewild Airport in 1965 and persuades a post-impeachment Kennedy to travel back to 1963, become a "second gunman" on the grassy knoll, and shoot himself to restore his place in history.
 The plan works: Kennedy shoots his past self and the timeline is restored.
 Kennedy grimly thanks the gang for the chance to restore himself to his proper place in history, and fades away as a result of the resetting timeline.
-Lister, too late, realises he forgot to ask Kennedy for the names of any good Indian take-aways in Dallas.
-Having seen that Lister has learned absolutely nothing from the experience, the other members of the crew give him a well deserved beating for all he has put them through.
+Lister, too late, realises he forgot to ask Kennedy for the names of any good Indian takeaways in Dallas.
+Having seen that Lister has learned absolutely nothing from the experience, the other members of the crew give him a deserved beating for all he has put them through.